honghan-dev/web3-security-journey/2025/Jun/Telcoin/report.md

 ### Summary

+1. Vulnerability Category - `overflow & underflow`
-1. Protocol implements anti-quorum protection to prevent malicious validators from blocking consensus by accumulate rejection stakes.
+2. Protocol implements anti-quorum protection to prevent malicious validators from blocking consensus by accumulate rejection stakes.
-2. `QuorumWaiter` method incorrectly decrement stake from `rejected_stake` rather than increment it leading to overflow and chain halt due to `rejected_stake` > `max_rejected_stake`
+3. `QuorumWaiter` method incorrectly decrement stake from `rejected_stake` rather than increment, causing **underflow** and wrap around, which can lead to a chain halt due to `rejected_stake` > `max_rejected_stake`

 ### What I miss and how to spot